My child’s school bus ride is too long!

 - If your district does not provide transportation to any child, you will have to make the case that this is a necessary related service in order for your child to access FAPE.

-School bus rides and Least Restrictive Environment (LRE)
+The School Bus and Least Restrictive Environment (LRE)

 Hopefully this gets you on the path to getting this resolved!